lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - 1.0.26.1 Patch 8.6, October 31 2020
   - Improved Mesh Editor
   - Added languages pack.
-By default only english language is present in the FW.
-All the other desired languages can be loaded simply providing their .ini file in the root directory during the FW update.
-The language to use in the FW is then selectable form the usual Screen->Language menu
+By default only english language is present in the fw.
+All the other desired languages can be loaded simply providing their .ini file in the root directory during the fw update.
+The language to use in the fw is then selectable form the usual Screen->Language menu
   - Fixed some bugs causing wrong error messages
   - Improved Terminal menu.
 Now it supports page navigation
   - minor fixes

 - 1.0.26.1 Patch 8.5, October 04 2020
-  - Added MBL (Mesh Bed Leveling) menu to perform MBL (it requires MBL enabled in Marlin FW)
+  - Added MBL (Mesh Bed Leveling) menu to perform MBL (it requires MBL enabled in Marlin fw)
   - Added Mesh Editor and Mesh Tuner menus providing a visual mesh grid (gradient colors are configurable in config.ini) and a fine tune tool for mesh editing.
 The Mesh Editor supports:
     1. MBL
     2. UBL
     3. ABL Bilinear
   - Added notifications history menu.
 Open it by clicking on the screen top area (title bar).
 That feature was made by BTT
-  - Added precompiled Marlin FW MBL version
+  - Added precompiled Marlin fw MBL version

 - 1.0.26.1 Patch 8.4, August 30 2020
-  - FW preconfigured to support Marlin mode.
+  - fw preconfigured to support Marlin mode.
 A long press on the center of the display will display the Touch mode vs Marlin mode switching menu
   - Added real M600 support when printing from external onboard SD card (an SD card reader mounted on the main board)
   - Added a detailed PDF document reporting:
     1. how to enable Marlin mode on Sidewinder X1 v4 / Genius printers
-    2. how to enable M600 support on Marlin FW
+    2. how to enable M600 support on Marlin fw

 - 1.0.26.1 Patch 8.3, August 23 2020
   - fixed a bug causing a freeze when trying to load and print a file with long file name